AtomGraph/LinkedDataHub/README.md

      OWNER_STATE_OR_PROVINCE=Denmark
      OWNER_COUNTRY_NAME=DK
      ```
-  3. If deploying on `localhost`, create a file named `docker-compose.override.yml` and add the following configuration:
+  3. Setup SSL certificates/keys by running this from command line (replace `$owner_cert_pwd` and `$secretary_cert_pwd` with your own passwords):
      ```
-     version: "2.3"
-     services:
-       linkeddatahub:
-         user: root
-     ```
-     On `localhost`, the entrypoint needs to make changes to the container's `/etc/hosts` file which requires `root` priviliges.
-Do not commit the `docker-compose.override.yml` file to version control.
-  4. Setup SSL certificates/keys by running this from command line (replace `$owner_cert_pwd` and `$secretary_cert_pwd` with your own passwords):
-     ```
      ./scripts/setup.sh .env ssl $owner_cert_pwd $secretary_cert_pwd 3650
      ```
      The script will create an `ssl` sub-folder where the SSL certificates and/or public keys will be placed.
-  5. Launch the application services by running this from command line:
+  4. Launch the application services by running this from command line:
      ```
      docker-compose up
      ```